spacemanidol/MSMARCO/README.md

 ### Evaluation
 Evaluation of systems will be done using the industry standard BLEU and ROUGE-L. These are far from perfect but have been the best option we have found that scales.
 If you know of a better metric or want to brainstorm creating one please contact us.

 We have made the official evaluation script along with a sample output file on the dev set available for download as well so that you can evaluate your models.
-[Download the evaluation scripts](https://msmarco.blob.core.windows.net/msmarco/ms_marco_eval.tar.gz) The evaluation script takes as inputs a reference and candidate output file.
+[Download the evaluation scripts](https://github.com/dfcf93/MSMARCOV2/tree/master/Evaluation) The evaluation script takes as inputs a reference and candidate output file.
 You can execute the evaluation script to evaluate your models as follows:
 ./run.sh <path to reference json file> <path to candidate json file>

-Current evaluation scripts do not contain the discounted scores mentioned in the novice task but should soon be released.
+### Leaderboard Results
+To Help Teams iterate we are making the results of official submissions on our evaluation script(the scores, not the full submissions)availible.
+We will update these files as we update metrics and as new submisions come in.
+They can be found in the [Leaderboard Results](https://github.com/dfcf93/MSMARCOV2/tree/master/Leaderboard%20Results) folder.
 ### Submissions
 Once you have built a model that meets your expectations on evaluation with the dev set, you can submit your test results to get official evaluation on the test set.
 To ensure the integrity of the official test results, we do not release the correct answers for test set to the public.
 To submit your model for official evaluation on the test set, follow the below steps:
 Run the evaluation script on the test set and generate the output results file for submission